CyprienBouton/Traffic_Sign_Recognition/README.md

 # Conclusion

-In the end, we are able to recognize a 50km/h sign with a accuracy above 0.98 for our testing set.
+In the end, we are able to recognize a 50km/h sign with a accuracy above 0.98 for our test set.

 This type of algorithm could be useful for a self-driving car to recognize traffic signs.
-However, the car first need to know where the traffic signs are.
+However, the car must first know where the traffic signs are.
 ```